Coronavirus situation in China

 Domestic travel is allowed and there are no quarantine regulations within mainland China, with the exception of possible temporary local restrictions.
 However, it is recommended to be prepared for rapid changes in the situation.

-Certain public spaces (such as shops and restaurants) will not be accessible unless you have downloaded a health code application on your phone, in most cases integrated on Alipay or WeChat, and can display a green code.
+Many public spaces (such as shops and restaurants) will not be accessible unless you have downloaded a health code application on your phone, in most cases integrated on Alipay or WeChat, and can display a green code.
 In principle, city-specific green codes should be obtained automatically if there is no record of travel abroad or to certain areas identified as high-risk areas within the past 14 days.
 In practice, however, there have been problems with the codes when traveling within the country, especially for foreigners.
-The health app has required a new 14-day quarantine, even though it is against current regulations.
+In some cased the health app has required a new 14-day quarantine, even if it is against current regulations.

 More information (in English):